 **The disbursement process can take up to one week to be finalized.

+Students are encouraged to research the terms and conditions of private loan options before making borrowing decisions.
 When selecting a private loan, consider using FASTChoice, a compilation of lenders who are selected by our staff because of their friendly lending practices.
 After a lender is selected, a student needs to apply for the loan itself.
 If the student is approved for a loan, the lender will contact Illinois Tech requesting that we certify the loan.
 After a private loan is certified, the student will receive an email within 24 hours.
 The loan will disburse to your account within three weeks of certification, presuming courses are in session and assuming no additional information is required by the lender or the Office of Financial Aid.